1. A manual toothbrush or Electric toothbrush?

 The duration of the use of toothbrushes varies considerably.
 For example, one electric toothbrush can handle about 20 times 2 minutes and the other up to 80 times 2 minutes on one charge.
 Most toothbrushes do not charge very quickly.
 Few toothbrushes work 2 minutes after you have charged the empty battery for 5 minutes.
 But in practice, you will not be affected by this very much either.

 The annual energy consumption is not much, but you save by not always putting the brush on the charger and removing the charger from the socket.

 Unfortunately, none of the brush batteries (until now) can be replaced.

 It doesn’t matter how many features a toothbrush has.
 It depends on which requirements you need one your electric toothbrush.
 So make a quick list with all the features you want on an electric toothbrush and make a decision based on that list.
 In the end, you will have all the requirements you want.
-For amazing teeth, you can also have a look at the following website of Dr. Connelly.
-He has 50 years of experience in oral care.
+For amazing teeth, you can also have a look at Mayo Clinic.